A 2-dimensional Geometry for Biological Time: Analysis of the model

-\begin{enumerate} \item $ \tau'(\frac{t_\infty}{\tau_i}) > R_e $.
-In this case, biological age and the physical clock are cofluent, and the minimum rate is achieved during adult sleep (figure \ref{fig:scen-a} and \ref{fig:scen-d}). \item $\tau'(\frac{t_\infty}{\tau_i}) \approx R_e $ In this case, they are minimally cofluent, the derivative tends to zero (during night or winter) when the organism grows older, that is the rate of the biological rhythm tends to $0$ during the (physical) time of little biological activity.
-It seems to be particularly relevant for hibernation (figure \ref{fig:scen-b} and \ref{fig:scen-e}) \ldots \item $ \tau'(\frac{t_\infty}{\tau_i}) < R_e $. in this case they are no longer cofluent, the nullification of the biological rate would appear during development, and, as a result, the slowest biological rhythm would appear during sleep of young individuals (figure \ref{fig:scen-c} and \ref{fig:scen-f}). \end{enumerate}
+\item [$\tau'\left(\frac{t_\infty}{\tau_i}\right) \simeq R_e $.]
+In this case, they are minimally cofluent, the derivative tends to zero (during night or winter) when the organism grows older, that is the rate of the biological rhythm tends to $0$ during the (physical) time of little biological activity.
+It seems to be particularly relevant for hibernation (figure \ref{fig:scen-b} and \ref{fig:scen-e})\dots.

+\item [$ \tau'\left(\frac{t_\infty}{\tau_i}\right) < R_e $.] in this case they are no longer cofluent, the nullification of the biological rate would appear during development, and, as a result, the slowest biological rhythm would appear during sleep of young individuals (figure \ref{fig:scen-c} and \ref{fig:scen-f}). \end{description}

-This case analysis has an actual correspondence with empirical data for the first two cases (see for example \cite{hellbrugge1964circadian} and \cite{cranford1983body}).
+This case analysis has an actual correspondence with empirical data for the first two cases (see for example \cite{hellbrugge1964circadian,cranford1983body}).
 We believe that theoretically biological time should be always cofluent so that the third case should never be realized.
-Indeed, the existing data, which are mostly given for humans, confirm that case 3 doesn't hold (young individuals have slow rhythms, during sleep typically, which are faster than adults slow rhythms).\\ It would be nice that our theoretical deduction, excluding, like in physical reasoning, the third mathematical possibility as meaningless, were empirically confirmed in large phyla.
-Conversely it would be also interesting if this theoretical derivation leads to the discovery of species where also the third case is realized. \\
+Indeed, the existing data, which are mostly given for humans, confirm that case $3$ does not hold (young individuals have slow rhythms, during sleep typically, which are faster than adults slow rhythms).

+It would be nice that our theoretical deduction, excluding, like in physical reasoning, the third mathematical possibility as meaningless, were empirically confirmed in large phyla.
+Conversely it would be also interesting if this theoretical derivation leads to the discovery of species where also the third case is realized.